SOAS Bridging Course

 The course involves:

-Therefore, to be eligible to attend the Bridging Course you must:
+Yes, there are a number of criteria.
+In order to be eligible to attend the Bridging Course, you must:

 - Be normally resident in the UK